colinchnews/colinchnews.github.io/_posts/2023/09/20/2023-09-20-13-14-10-218318-wendys-sustainability-efforts-protecting-the-environment-one-bite-at-a-time.md

 ---
 layout: post
-title: ""Wendy's Sustainability Efforts: Protecting the Environment one Bite at a Time""
+title: "Wendy's Sustainability Efforts: Protecting the Environment one Bite at a Time"
 description: " "
 date: 2023-09-20
 tags: [Wendys, Sustainability]